Geodels/gospl/docs/user_guide/inputfile.rst

       tec: 1000000.
       strat: 500000.

-:yaml:`time` is also required and set the model temparal evolution.
-The following parameters are required:
+:yaml:`time` is also a required component of every input file.
+The following parameters are needed:

 a. :yaml:`start` is the model start time in years,
 b. :yaml:`end` is the model end time in years,